flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 }
 </style>

-## Microsoft Flight Simulator Controller Setup
+## Microsoft Flight Simulator Control Options

 ### 1. Create a separate controller profile in Microsoft Flight Simulator

-Before you change anything in the controller profile make sure to create a dedicated controller profile for the FlyByWire A32NX in Microsoft Flight Simulator so that any changes to the throttle configuration does not impact other aircraft.
+Before you change anything in the controller profile make sure to create a dedicated controller profile for the FlyByWire A32NX in Microsoft Flight Simulator so that any changes to the throttle configuration does not impact any other aircraft.

 ??? note "How to create a new Controller Profile"
     Microsoft Flight Simulator allows you to create separate profiles for different controllers.
 To do that change to the `DEFAULT` profile of your controller and create a copy of it (`DUPLICATE`).